Paul Wilkinson has over 30 years experience in PR and marketing communications. His expertise includes:

-- PR and marketing strategy, including web 2.0 integration
+- PR and marketing strategy, including social media integration

 - media relations (news releases, feature writing, crisis management)

 - event management (from traditional seminars and conferences to ‘hybrid’ events)

 - research, copywriting, editing and production of publications (annual reports, brochures, case studies, data-sheets, award entries, etc)